Isoxys: Description

 Species of Isoxys have roughly semicircular bivalved carapaces, which vary in morphology between species.
-The front and rear edges of the carapaces bear foward and posterior facing spines, respectively which in some species are greatly elongated.
-The carapaces of Isoxys are typically 1.1 to 3.3 cm in length, excluding the spines, though some species are known to reach over 6 cm.
+The front and rear edges of the carapaces bear forward and posterior facing spines, respectively which in some species are greatly elongated.
+The carapaces of Isoxys are typically 1.1 to 3.3 cm in length (with the juveniles of some species being as small as 0.5 cm), excluding the spines, though some species are known to reach over 6 cm.
 In long-spined species when including spine length, some specimens exceed 10 cm.
 The opening angle of the carapace was close to vertical, giving it a narrow profile when viewed from above.

 The head had a pair of large spherical stalked eyes, as well as a pair of upward-curling frontal appendages, which have a varying number of podomeres/segments, depending on the species.
-Most podomeres on the frontal appendages have endite spines, with the number and placement of spines varying between species.
+Most podomeres on the frontal appendages have upward-facing endite spines, with the number and placement of spines varying between species.
 The last podomere of the frontal appendage is a curved terminal claw.
 The trunk lacks clear segmentation (arthrodization).
-Along the body are pairs of biramous appendages, the counts of which differ between species (Isoxys curvirostratus has 14, while Isoxys auritus has 11).
-The limbs have little differentiation from each other, and consist of endopods with well defined segments/podomeres, as well as exopods, which in specimens from the Chengjiang Biota have thick paddle-shaped lamellae which project perpendicular to the limb axis, while Isoxys volucris from Greenland has paddle-shaped expods fringed with setae.
+Along the body are pairs of biramous (divided into two parts) appendages, the counts of which differ between species (Isoxys curvirostratus has 14, while Isoxys auritus has 11).
+In Isoxys curvirostratus the endopods (the inner, leg-like parts of the biramous limbs/appendages) have well defined segments/podomeres.
+The first four biramous limb pairs of Isoxys curvirostratus were shorter than the remaining pairs, with their endopods having borne well developed endite (inward facing) spines and ended with a curved subchela (claw), with these features absent in the endopods of the more posterior limbs.
+The exopods (outer part of the biramous limbs) of Isoxys curvirostratus had thick paddle-shaped lamellae which projected perpendicular to the limb axis.
+Isoxys volucris from Greenland had paddle-shaped exopods suggested to have been fringed with setae.
 The end of the trunk has paired telson flaps.